13bm/frsho/README.md

   python frsho.py xxx.xxx.xxx.xxx example.com | jq '.'
   ```

 **Disclaimer:** This script is intended for educational and lawful purposes only.
 Ensure that you have proper authorization to access and retrieve data from Shodan for the hosts you query.
-Unauthorized access or scraping of websites may violate their terms of service or applicable laws.
+Users must comply with Shodan's Terms of Service and any applicable laws when using this tool.
+Unauthorized scraping or excessive requests may violate the terms of service or result in IP blocking.